Liberty Plaza

 Overview

 Liberty Plaza is a .26-acre urban plaza in downtown Ann Arbor located next to the Kempf House on the corner of Division and Liberty.
-The plaza has two levels with benches and planters with landscaping.
-There is a drinking fountain and portable restroom.
+The plaza has two levels with benches, planters with landscaping and a drinking fountain.
 This is a great lunch spot for downtown businesses.
 See a map of Liberty Plaza.

 Consider Liberty Plaza for your next event - big or small